supervisely-ecosystem/diff-merge-project-meta/README.md

 ## Overview

 Visually compare projects meta: tags and classes.
 Define how to merge them and how to resolve conflicts.
 New empty project will be created with merged classes and tags.
-Then you can use `Diff Merge Projects` app to merge images and annotations and place them to the project created by this application.
+Then you can use [`Diff Merge Images Projects`](https://app.supervise.ly/ecosystem/apps/diff-merge-images-projects) app to merge images and annotations and place them to the project created by this application.

 <img src="https://i.imgur.com/qjCJL5F.png"/>